 Explore the Wild Atlantic Way through County Mayo

-For something more low-key Mayo is a haven for walkers and anglers alike, offering a myriad of spectacular walks and journeys including Croagh Patrick and Cong and the rivers Moy, Furnace and Owenmore, internationally renowned for salmon and sea trout angling.
+For something more low-key, Mayo is a haven for walkers and anglers alike, offering a myriad of spectacular walks and journeys - including Croagh Patrick, the lake district area of Cong, and the rivers Moy, Furnace & Owenmore (internationally renowned for salmon and sea trout angling).
 The hiker can escape the bustle of urban life by climbing one of many mountain ranges including Mweelrea, the highest peak in Connaught.
-At Wild Nephin and the Ballycroy National Park spring is heralded by the elusive call of the corncrake.
-Get to grips with its vastness by rambling its highlands, on the Bangor Trail, reaching without sign of civilisation as far as the eye can see.
-And when you’ve had your fill and are ready to rejoin the human race, or just ready to rest your weary head, the necklace of rural towns and seaside villages of Mayo’s wild heartland offers a true and authentic Céad Míle Fáilte as well preserved as the wilderness itself.
+At Wild Nephin and Ballycroy National Park spring is heralded by the call of the elusive corncrake.
+Get to grips with its vastness by rambling its highlands, on the Bangor Trail.
+As you move deeper into the wilderness, all signs of civilisation are left behind.
+And when you’ve had your fill and are ready to rejoin the human race, the locals in Mayo’s rural towns and seaside villages will offer you a true and authentic céad míle fáilte.

 Click here for entire Wild Atlantic Way Route Map.

 Click here for the Wild Atlantic Way Mayo Route Map and Discovery Points